-It was previously mentioned that there are several metric systems.
+As mentioned earlier, there are several variations of metric systems.
 Fortunately, they are not as complex as the U.S. customary system (USC).
 For instance, in distance measurement the name and unit of measure changes with the size of the distance.
 We have miles, furlongs, chains, yards, feet, inches, and fractions of an inch, all of which can be converted to the other, but not in a linearly logical base 10 fashion as the SI system does.